+If the FDA accepts the IND, the drug can then be studied in human clinical trials to determine if the drug is safe or effective.
 The clinical stage of development involves the administration of the drug product to human subjects or patients under the supervision of qualified investigators, generally physicians not employed by or under the trial sponsor's control, in accordance with GCPs, which establish standards for conducting, recording data from, and reporting the results of clinical trials, and GCPs are intended to assure that the data and reported results are accurate, and that the rights, safety, and well-being of study participants are protected.
 GCPs also include the requirement that all research subjects provide their informed consent in writing for their participation in any clinical trial.
 Clinical trials are conducted under written study protocols detailing, among other things, the objectives of the clinical trial, dosing procedures, subject selection and exclusion criteria, and the parameters to be used to monitor subject safety and assess efficacy.
 Each protocol, and any subsequent amendments to the protocol, must be submitted to the FDA as part of the IND.
 Further, each clinical trial must be reviewed and approved by each institution at which the clinical trial will be conducted.
 An IRB is charged with protecting the welfare and rights of trial participants and considers such items as whether the risks to individuals participating in the clinical trials are minimized and are reasonable in relation to anticipated benefits.
 The IRB also reviews and approves the informed consent form that must be provided to each clinical trial subject or his or her legal representative and must monitor the clinical trial until completed.
 There are also requirements governing the reporting of ongoing clinical trials and completed clinical trial results to public registries.

-Clinical trials are generally conducted in three sequential phases that may overlap or be combined, known as Phase I, Phase II and Phase III clinical trials.
+Clinical trials are generally conducted in three sequential phases that may overlap or be combined, known as Phase 1, Phase 2 and Phase 3 clinical trials.

-- Phase I: The drug is initially introduced into a small number of healthy volunteers who are initially exposed to a single dose and then multiple doses of the drug candidate.
-The primary purpose of these clinical trials is to assess the metabolism, pharmacologic action, side effect tolerability and safety of the drug. - Phase II: The drug is administered to a limited patient population to determine dose tolerance and optimal dosage required to produce the desired benefits.
-At the same time, safety and further pharmacokinetic and pharmacodynamic information is collected, as well as identification of possible adverse effects and safety risks and preliminary evaluation of efficacy. - Phase III: The drug is administered to an expanded number of patients, generally at multiple sites that are geographically dispersed, in well-controlled clinical trials to generate enough data to demonstrate the efficacy of the drug for its intended use, its safety profile, and to establish the overall benefit/risk profile of the drug and provide an adequate basis for drug approval and labeling of the drug product.
-Phase III clinical trials may include comparisons with placebo and/or other comparator treatments.
-Post-approval trials, sometimes referred to as Phase IV clinical trials, may be conducted after initial marketing approval.
+- Phase 1: The drug is initially introduced into a small number of healthy volunteers or patients with the target disease or condition who are initially exposed to a single dose and then multiple doses of the drug candidate.
+The primary purpose of these clinical trials is to assess the metabolism, pharmacologic action, side effect tolerability and safety of the drug. - Phase 2: The drug is administered to a limited patient population with the specified disease or condition to determine dose tolerance and optimal dosage required to produce the desired benefits.
+At the same time, safety and further pharmacokinetic and pharmacodynamic information is collected, as well as identification of possible adverse effects and safety risks and preliminary evaluation of efficacy. - Phase 3: The drug is administered to an expanded number of patients, generally at multiple sites that are geographically dispersed, in well-controlled clinical trials to generate enough data to demonstrate the efficacy of the drug for its intended use, its safety profile, and to establish the overall benefit/risk profile of the drug and provide an adequate basis for drug approval and labeling of the drug product.
+Phase 3 clinical trials may include comparisons with placebo and/or other comparator treatments.
+Post-approval trials, sometimes referred to as Phase 4 clinical trials, may be conducted after initial marketing approval.
 These trials are used to gain additional experience from the treatment of patients in the intended therapeutic indication.
-In certain instances, the FDA may mandate the performance of Phase IV clinical trials.
+In certain instances, the FDA may mandate the performance of Phase 4 clinical trials.